 Taxi or private hire?

-OK, let's clear up a common misconception.
-A "taxi" driver is a person who is licensed and regulated by a licensing authority to transport persons for money in a licensed taxi.
-A taxi is a vehicle fitted with a callibrated taximeter, displaying an illuminated TAXI light on the roof of the vehicle.
-Taxi's can be hailed down in the street, and are able to rank up at designated taxi ranks within their licensed borough.
-Across our operating area, taxi's are traditionally distinguished as being traditional Hackney's or black cabs, these vehicles usually carry at least of five passengers as well as passengers in wheelchairs.
+OK, let’s clear up a common misconception.
+A “taxi” driver is a person who is licensed and regulated by a licensing authority to transport persons for money in a licensed taxi.
+A taxi is a vehicle fitted with a calibrated taximeter, displaying an illuminated TAXI light on the roof of the vehicle.
+Taxi’s can be hailed down in the street, and are able to rank up at designated taxi ranks within their licensed borough.
+Across our operating area, taxi’s are traditionally distinguished as being traditional Hackney’s or black cabs, these vehicles usually carry at least of five passengers as well as being able to transport passengers in wheelchairs.

 A private hire driver on the other hand cannot be hailed down in the street, nor can they ply for trade.
-Private hire drivers are still licensed and regulated by the same licensing authority, however the journeys they undertake must be pre-booked by their operator.
+Private hire drivers are still licensed and regulated by the same licensing authority, however the journeys they undertake must be pre-booked through their operator.
 Private hire vehicles range from standard four door saloon family cars to eight passenger mini-bus vehicles.

 So, what do you want to be?
 A taxi driver or a private hire driver?
-The reality is, it's a personal preference, usually made by the preferred vehicle the driver chooses to drive.
-Despite taxi tariffs being set by the licensing authority and private hire operators setting their own tariffs independently, both are largely comparable.
+The reality is, it’s a personal preference, usually made by the preferred vehicle the driver chooses to drive.
+Despite taxi tariffs being set by the licensing authority and private hire operators setting their own tariffs independently, both are largely competative.